 However, this scheme may not prove as attractive as envisaged.
-There are certain challenges that have not been addressed by the model GST law, which might haunt the small taxpayer.
-Here we have provided a list of all such issues which will trigger unrest among small taxpayers and compel them to stay away from the Composition Scheme under Section 9 of Model GST law.
+There are certain challenges that have not been addressed by the GST law, which might haunt the small taxpayer.
+Here we have provided a list of all such issues which will trigger unrest among small taxpayers and compel them to stay away from the Composition Scheme under Section 9 of GST law.

 - No Credit of Input Tax: There has been no provision of input credit on B2B transactions.
 Thus, if any taxable person is carrying out business on B2B model, such person will not be allowed the credit of input tax paid from the output liability.
-Also, the buyer of such goods will not get any credit of tax paid, resulting in price distortion and cascading.
-This will further result into a loss of business as a buyer registered as a normal taxpayer will not get any credit when buying from a person registered under composition scheme.
-Eventually such buyers might avoid purchases from a taxpayer under composition scheme.
+Also, the buyer of such goods will not get any credit on tax paid, resulting in price distortion and cascading.
+This will further result in a loss of business as a buyer registered as a normal taxpayer will not get any credit when buying from a person registered under composition scheme.
+Eventually, such buyers might avoid purchases from a taxpayer under composition scheme.

 - No Collection of Tax: Though the rate of composition tax is kept very nominal at 0.5%, 1% or 2.5%, a taxpayer under composition scheme is not allowed to recover such tax from his buyer, as he is not allowed to raise a tax invoice.
 Consequently, the burden of such tax is kept on the taxpayer himself and this has to be paid out of his own pocket.
 Thus the fundamental principle of limited compliance and tax burden on small taxpayer is defeated here.

 - Penal Provision: Another provision which is heavily debated is the penal provision for a taxpayer under composition scheme.
-As per the Model GST Law, if the taxpayer who has previously been given registration under composition scheme is found to be not eligible to the composition scheme or if the permission granted earlier was incorrectly granted, then such taxpayer will be liable to pay the differential tax along with a penalty which can extend upto the amount of total tax liability i.e 100%.
-On analysis of this provision, it can be fairly said that if a small taxpayer who has limited knowledge of tax laws and compliances makes any mistake under composition scheme, he shall be liable to pay tax at standard rate on his total turnover along with a penalty which will be equal to the total tax liability.
+As per the GST Law, if the taxpayer who has previously been given registration under composition scheme is found to be not eligible for the composition scheme or if the permission granted earlier was incorrectly granted, then such taxpayer will be liable to pay the differential tax along with a penalty which can extend up to the amount of total tax liability i.e 100%.
+On analysis of this provision, it can be fairly said that if a small taxpayer who has limited knowledge of tax laws and compliances makes any mistake under composition scheme, he shall be liable to pay tax at the standard rate on his total turnover along with a penalty which will be equal to the total tax liability.